Why Annual Wellness Visits are Truly Important

 Problems and risk factors can be found that increase the likelihood of getting sick in the future and spark a discussion on what can be done about it.

-It's the perfect opportunity to go over your loved one's medications, which is essential in maintaining their health.
-The healthcare provider needs to know about all of their medications, including prescription and nonprescription drugs, dietary supplements, and herbals.
+It's an ideal opportunity to review medications, which is essential for safe and effective care.
+The healthcare provider needs a complete and current list of all prescription and nonprescription drugs, dietary supplements, and herbal products.
 That way, the provider has the most up-to-date list and can identify any potential interactions, any that are possibly causing health problems, and confirm that medications are effectively managing chronic illnesses.

-It casts a light on habits that need improvement - diet, exercise, sleep, stress - and your loved one gets sound, personalized advice directly from a medical professional.
+Annual visits also highlight habits that may need improvement—diet, exercise, sleep, stress—and provide sound, personalized advice from a medical professional.

-Only a provider can refer your loved one for further tests or connect them to the right specialists, and they are key in coordinating your loved one's total care.
+Only a provider can refer someone for additional tests or specialists when needed.
+They are key in coordinating total care.

 RESOURCES